argha0977/fuse-angular-13-boilerplate/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Generate Page

+Run `ng generate module modules/module-name` to generate a new module.
+Then run `ng generate component modules/component-name` to generate a new component.

+Then add route in the newly created module and import necessary modules.

+Add route to the app-routing.ts file.

+Add the page to menu in app/mock-api/common/navigation/data.ts file

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.